heidtJJ/File_Browser/README.md

 This project is a file browser which allows people to open files as well as browse to other "links" within a file.

-Here are more details.
 The files are plain text files that may contain anchors that provide links to other files.
 More precisely, an anchor is a string of the form:
     <a file text>
 where file is the name of another file and text is a piece of text.
 For example, here’s a line of text that contains an anchor: